lritter/lritter.io/weblog/pages/work_experience.md

 # Work Experience

 I enjoy building useful tools to solve real problems, I love discovering creative solutions, and I think continuous learning is a must.
+I have a MS in Computer Science and nearly 20 years of experience.

 ## Principal Engineer, FireHydrant, 2019-2024